The Future of Brand-Influencer Partnerships

 As intended, the content created through these partnerships put Jean-Patrique products in front of a highly qualified audience, resulting in a rapid increase in sales.

 DCB Lab commissioned over 100 pieces of branded content with Insense, achieving 2.3x ROAS (return on ad spend) and a 300-percent increase in Jean-Patrique’s quarterly growth.
 Needless to say, this was a major turnaround for the company.
-But equally as important were the invaluable insights into what worked (and what didn’t work) that was obtained through influencer marketing with branded content.
+But equally as important were the invaluable insights into what worked (and what didn’t work) that were obtained through influencer marketing with branded content.

 To Wrap It Up